Training Requirements for Chief Security Officer

 (Manage Security Operations)

 *Unfunded course fee refers to the balance course fee payable after applicable government subsidy.
-This excludes GST, registration fees, misc. fees etc.
+This excludes registration fees, misc. fees etc.